ArctosDB/documentation-wiki/_documentation/agent-addresses.markdown

 notifications.
 Please ensure that all operators have a valid email address.

-Note: “Changes” do not include the addition or removal of linebreak (chr(10) and chr(13)) characters, spaces, or commas.
+Note: "Changes" do not include the addition or removal of linebreak (chr(10) and chr(13)) characters, spaces, or commas.

 ## Address Type